BYUI-ECEN-361/ECEN-361-Lab-01-Intro-to-STM32/Documentation/Assignment.md

-# Lab 1: STM32CubeIDE and Multi-Function Shield Introduction
+# Lab-01: STM32CubeIDE and Multi-Function Shield Introduction

 ## Introduction and Objective of the Lab